cd-slash/blackjack-game/README.md

  - [ ] Split is not permitted when remaining chip stack < bet value
  - [ ] User is shown prompt when action does not match perfect strategy
  - [ ] User can take action not matching perfect strategy by entering same option again
+ - [ ] Chevrons are shown to identify active hand after split

 ### Game play